Mark A. Chinen

 Associate Professor of Law

-Mark Chinen is an Associate Professor of Law at the Seattle University School of Law and a Fellow of the Fred T. Korematsu Center for Law and Equality.
+Mark Chinen is a Professor of Law at the Seattle University School of Law and a Fellow of the Fred T. Korematsu Center for Law and Equality.
 He was educated at Pomona College and Yale Divinity School before receiving his law degree from Harvard Law School.
 Before he began law teaching, Professor Chinen practiced in the areas of international trade, banking and corporate and securities law in Washington D.C. with the firm, Covington & Burling.
 Professor Chinen teaches contracts and courses in international law and writes on various aspects of international law, particularly international governance, theology and international law, and the relationship between domestic and international law.
 He was the inaugural William C. Oltman Professor of Teaching Excellence from 2007 to 2010.